s-cassidy/microblog.nvim/README.md

 Once selected, the post will be opened in a new buffer ready for editing.

+### `pick_page()`

+Requests a list of pages (/about, /now, etc) from the server, and allows you to choose a page to edit using `telescope`.
+The mappings are `<CR>` to select, `q` or `<ESC>` to abort.
+If you have more than one blog configured, you will first be asked which blog to load the posts from.

+Once selected, the post will be opened in a new buffer ready for editing.

+Note that currently there no intention of supporting the creation and management of pages in this plugin.
+You can open an existing page, edit it, and then publish the changes by running `publish()`.

 ### `get_post_from_url()`

 Opens prompt to input the url of a post.
 If given a valid url from your blog, it will open in a new buffer read for editing.
 You can also pass an url as an argument to `MicroBlogPostFromUrl` to open it without a prompt.

 ### `publish()`

-This command is used to send your post back to the server and publish it on your blog.
+This command is used to send your post or page back to the server and publish it on your blog.
 You will be asked to set some options such as a title.
 Then a `telescope` picker will allow you to select some categories for your post.
 Use `<tab>` to toggle categories on and off, and then hit `<CR>` to confirm the selection.

 If you are editing an existing post or you have already successfully used `publish` on this buffer, most of these options will have defaults already set, and the result will be to update the post.
 Alternatively, if you are in a buffer that you haven't already posted before, the result will be a new post.